GENI-NSF/geni-tools/README-omni.txt

     slivers. (#422)
  - `chapi` framework looks up the MA and SA at the clearinghouse, though you can configure where they run. (#490)
+ - Warn when acting at all AMs in the clearinghouse - slow (#461)

 New in v2.4:
  - Add nicknames for RSpecs; includes ability to specify a default